LorenzoCoronati/local-docker/README.local-docker.md

         ld.sh
         ld  # symlink to ld.sh

-If your project is not Skeleton based, delete `*.skeleton.yml` -files.

 Open your favourite terminal, type `/ld` and hit \[ENTER].
 If you get an error, ensure `ld.sh` has execute permission:

         chmod 0744 ld.sh

+#### Skeleton

+If your project is not Skeleton based, delete `*.skeleton.yml` -files.
+If you are applying Local docker on a Skeleton based project, replace docker-sync.yml with dockers-sync.skeleton.yml and docker-compose.yml with docker-compose.skeleton.yml.

 ### Daily usage